dwavesystems/dwave-preprocessing/docs/reference/lower_bounds.rst

 ------------

-`dwave-preprocessing` contains an implementation of roof duality, an algorithm used for finding a lower bound for the minimum of a quadratic polynomial, as well as minimizing assignments for some of the polynomial's variables; these fixed variables take the same values in all, or some, optimal solutions [#BHT]_ [#BH]_.
+`dwave-preprocessing` contains an implementation of roof duality, an algorithm used for finding a lower bound for the minimum of a quadratic boolean function, as well as minimizing assignments for some of the boolean variables; these fixed variables take the same values in all, or some, optimal solutions [#BHT]_ [#BH]_.

 .. [#BHT] Boros, E., P.L.
 Hammer, G. Tavares.
 Preprocessing of Unconstraint Quadratic Binary Optimization.
 Rutcor Research Report 10-2006, April, 2006.